Fraud Blocker

 FAQs

-A: In California, Lemon Law buyback is a process designed to reimburse consumers for the purchase price of the defective vehicle minus a reasonable allowance for use.
+In California, Lemon Law buyback works by reimbursing consumers for the purchase price of the defective vehicle minus a reasonable allowance for use.
 California’s Lemon Law buyback formula calculates a mileage deduction as (miles driven ÷ 120,000) x purchase price = deduction.
 This deduction is then subtracted from the purchase price to determine a buyback payout.
 An arbitrator can facilitate the buyback process.

-A: The time it takes to settle a Lemon Law case in California can vary significantly depending on various factors.
+How long it takes to settle a Lemon Law case in California can vary significantly depending on various factors.
 The complexity of the case, how the manufacturer cooperates, and whether or not the case goes to trial all impact the timeline of the process.
-While some cases are resolved fairly quickly within months through negotiation or arbitration, others may take much longer if the case must proceed to trial.
+While some cases are resolved fairly quickly through negotiation or arbitration, others may take much longer if the case must proceed to trial.

 Contact a California Lemon Law Attorney

-Hiring an attorney for the California Lemon Law buyback process can ensure you have a chance to effectively negotiate a fair buyback offer that compensates you for the defects and losses associated with your lemon.
+Hiring an attorney for the California Lemon Law buyback process can make sure you have a chance to effectively negotiate a fair buyback offer that compensates you for the defects and losses associated with your lemon.
+You only have a limited amount of time in which to file a lemon law claim, though.

 Kimberli-Square